Performance Management For Millennials – Engineers Included!

 5.6 Performance Management For Millennials: Reframe your role

 You don’t always know better, and the further you are removed from the customer, the less you will.
 If you manage a multi-disciplinary team, chances are you will get lost in the detail.
 Your role in performance management is more about coaching, consulting and collaboration than about telling.
 Of course, you will have firm views about direction, purpose and objectives, and you must display resolve about the results you want.
 But in between, performance management events are about discovery, reflection, learning and planning together.

 6 In Summary…

 What we have stressed in this article about performance management does not negate your responsibility to deal with underperformance and incompetence.
-Your organisation has policies about disciplining and sanctioning destructive and dysfunctional behavior, and labour legislation provides the tools to handle that.
+Your organisation has policies about disciplining and sanctioning destructive and dysfunctional behaviour, and labour legislation provide the tools to handle that.
 The point is, when do you want to discover that your most promising new recruit turned to be a problem – early on, or late in the second half?
-It is better to support a person’s development at the start, than to punish her at the end of the year.
+It is better to support a person’s development at the start than to punish her at the end of the year.